Projeto-ACBr-Oficial/FPDF-Pascal/README.md

 # Dependencies of Third Party Units
 Note that at the beginning of Unit **fpf_ext.pas**, you can turn on/off, the support for various external Units, using DEFINE directives

-- **DEFINE USE_SYNAPSE:** Extend the "Image" method, allowing you to inform an Image by URL
+- **DEFINE USE_SYNAPSE:** Extend the "Image" method, allowing inform a Image by URL, and also allow to use "SetProtection" (password) features

 - **DEFINE DelphiZXingQRCode:** Allows the generation of **QRCodes**